-The 970-C Consistency Monitor is designed for long life, but any device with moving parts will eventually require maintenance.
-Excessive wear of probe shaft bearings will be indicated by increased water leakage from the outer bearing.
-Initially water flow will be only a few ml/min, but when leakage approaches 200ml/min, the bearings should be replaced with the spare set furnished.
+The 971-C Monitor is designed for long life but any device with moving parts will eventually require maintenance.
+Excessive wear of probe bearings will be indicated by an increase in water leakage through the bearings.
+Initially, water flow will be only a few ml/minute.
+When leakage approaches 200 ml/minute, the bearings should be replaced with the spare set furnished.

-Bearing replacement is quite simple, but it is best to perform the operation in the instrument shop.
-Refer to Figure 6 for probe component locations.
+Bearing replacement is quite simple but it is best to perform the operation in the instrument shop.
+Refer to the installation manual for probe component locations.

-- 1. Disconnect water supply, remove motor splash cover and disconnect incoming wires.
-Remove probe from pan and wash off adhering syrup, protecting motor from splashing. - Loosen the two spline head set screws in the motor end of the flexible coupling and back off the three screws in the motor mount sleeve.
-Carefully pull barrel and shaft assembly out of the motor mount. - Remove rotor and pull the shaft out from the flexible coupling end.
+- 1. Disconnect the water supply, remove the motor splash cover and disconnect the incoming wires.
+Remove the probe and wash off adhering syrup, protecting the motor from splashing. - 2.
+Loosen the two spline head set screws in the motor end of the flex coupling and back off the three set screws in the motor mount sleeve.
+Carefully pull the barrel and shaft assembly out of the motor mounting sleeve. - 3.
+Remove the rotor and pull the shaft out from the flex coupling end.
 Remove the three set screws at the rotor end of the barrel and pull out the inner bearing retainer bushing. - 4.
-Inspect shaft and inside of the barrel for possible scale or dirt accumulation and clean them up. - 5.
-Press old bearings out of their retaining o-rings using finger pressure or a 5/8" rod if necessary.
-Inspect the two internal o-rings and the internal one on the inner bearing retainer and if necessary, replace with the spares furnished.
-Grease o-rings lightly with silicone lubricant. - 6.
-Press new bearings into the retainers until the o-rings snap into the bearing groves.
-Be very careful not to get grease on the inside bearing surfaces or it will cause erratic and high readings until it is eventually washed out by the purge water. - 7.
-Inspect shaft for excessive wear or scoring and replace if necessary.
-Wipe shaft clean and slide it through the outer bearing.
+Inspect the shaft and inside of the barrel for possible scale or dirt accumulation and clean them. - 5.
+Press the old bearings out of their retaining O-rings using finger pressure or a 5/8" rod if necessary.
+Inspect the two internal O-rings and the one external O-ring on the inner bearing retainer and replace if needed with the spares furnished.
+Grease the O-rings lightly with silicone lubricant. - 6.
+Press new bearings into the retainers until the O-rings snap into the bearing groves.
+Be very careful not to get grease on the inside bearing surfaces or it will cause erratic and high readings until it is finally washed out by the water purge. - 7.
+Inspect the shaft for excessive wear or scoring and replace if necessary.
+Wipe the shaft clean and slide it through the outer bearing.
 Slip on the inner bearing retainer and press it into the barrel until it seats.
-Replace the three set screws that hold it in place so that the shaft is seated in the flexible coupling and set screws are tight.
-Replace rotor. - 8.
-Slide barrel and shaft assembly into motor mount sleeve and tighten the three set screws with the water purge connection at the required angle. - 9.
-Push flexible coupling fully on to motor shaft ensuring that one set screw is over the flat and tighten the two screws through the access hole.

-- 10. Install probe, then connect water and wires.
+Replace the three set screws that hold the inner bearing retainer in place.
+See that the shaft is seated in the flex coupling and set screws are tight.
+Replace the rotor. - 8.
+Slide the barrel and shaft assembly into the motor mount sleeve and tighten the three set screws with the water connection at the required angle. - 9.
+Push the flex coupling fully onto the motor shaft seeing that one set screw is over the flat and tighten the two set screws through the access hole. - 10.
+Install the probe.
+Connect the water and wires.
 Be sure the barrel fills with water before operating.
-If probe is ever to be operated on the bench, pour barrel full of water and keep probe horizontal so that both bearings are wetted continuously. - 11.
-New bearings and shafts sometimes give a high reading until they have run in for an hour or so.
-After the reading stabilizes, recheck zero and span adjustments as previously described.
+If the probe is ever to be run on the bench, fill the barrel with water and keep the probe horizontal so that the bearings are both wetted continuously.

+11. New bearings and shafts sometimes give a high reading until they have "run in" for an hour or more.
+After the readings have stabilized, recheck the calibration as described in STARTUP.